Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_4.md

 Isha Erande</sub>

-to create a node we need packages which help you saperate the block of codes eg. packages will saperate tasks of the robot
+to create a node we need packages which help you separate the block of codes eg. packages will separate tasks of the robot

 To create packages we use